f-elix/vue-xstate-plugin/README.md

 A simple plugin to make your XState state machines available on the Vue instance.

-> NOTE: This plugin uses a VUe event bus, which is not compatible with Vue 3.x.
+> NOTE: This plugin uses a Vue event bus, which has been deprecated in Vue 3.x.
 If you need to use Xstate with Vue 3, you should use the [official @xstate/vue package](https://xstate.js.org/docs/packages/xstate-vue/).

 ## Usage